maachang/msful/README.md

 MSFUL_ENV
   export MSFUL_ENV = staging
   Set the execution environment.
-  With this setting, the conditions that can be acquired by the [conf] instruction are switched to the folder under the conf file.
+  With this setting, the conditions that can be acquired by the [config] instruction are switched to the folder under the conf file.
 ```

 # Web API Specific Features